Skip to main content

 5. Go to Data View to optimize your data as needed.
 See Optimize exports to Google Merchant Center with rule boxes for more information.

-Upload data to Google Merchant Center via FTP or SFTP server
+Upload data to Google Merchant Center via the SFTP server

-To upload your product data to GMC via FTP or SFTP server, add the Google Merchant Center export template to your site and use the Google Merchant Center FTP or Google Merchant Center SFTP destination:
+To upload your product data to GMC via the SFTP server, add the Google Merchant Center export template to your site and use the Google Merchant Center SFTP destination:

 1. Go to Exports from your site's main menu and select ADD EXPORT.